History of Toledo, Spain: Toledo under Islamic rule

 Following the death of Abd al-Rahman II, a new revolt broke out in Toledo.
-The Omeyyad governor was held hostage in order to secure the return of Toledan hostages held in Córdoba.
+The Umayyad governor was held hostage in order to secure the return of Toledan hostages held in Córdoba.
 Toledo now engaged in an inter-city feud with the nearby city of Calatrava la Vieja.
 Toledan soldiers attacked Calatrava, destroyed the walls, and massacred or expelled many inhabitants of Calatrava in 853.
 Soldiers from Cordoba came to restore the walls and protect Calatrava from Toledo.
 The new emir, Muhammad I, sent a second army to attack the Toledans, but was defeated.
 Toledo now made an alliance with King Ordoño I of Asturias.
 The Toledans and Asturians were defeated at the Battle of Guadacelete, with sources claiming 8000 Toledan and Asturian soldiers were killed and their heads sent back to Cordoba for display throughout Al-Andalus.
 Despite this defeat, Toledo did not surrender to Cordoba.
-The Omeyyads reinforced nearby fortresses with cavalry forces to try to contain the Toledans.
+The Umayyads reinforced nearby fortresses with cavalry forces to try to contain the Toledans.
 Toledans attacked Talavera in 857, but were again defeated.
 In 858 emir Muhammad I personally led an expedition against Toledo and destroyed a bridge, but was unable to take the city.
 In 859, Muhammad I negotiated a truce with Toledo.
 Toledo became virtually independent for twenty years, though locked in conflict with neighboring cities.
 Muhammad I recovered control of Toledo in 873, when he successfully besieged the city and forced it to submit.

 The Banu Qasi gained nominal control of the city until 920 and in 932 Abd-ar-Rahman III captured the city following an extensive siege.
 According to the Chronicle of Alfonso III, Musa ibn Musa of the Banu Qasi had, partly by war and partly by strategy, made himself master of Zaragoza, Tudela, Huesca, and Toledo.
 He had installed his son Lupus (Lubb) as governor of Toledo.
 King Ordoño I of Asturias fought a series of battles with Musa ibn Musa.
 According to the Chronicle, Musa ibn Musa allied with his brother-in-law Garcia, identified as Garcia Iñiquez, King of Pamplona.
 Ordoño defeated Musa's forces at the Battle of Monte Laturce.
 Musa died of injuries, and his son Lubb submitted to Ordoño's authority in 862 or 863, for the duration of Ordoño's reign (up to 866).
 Thus, according to the Chronicle of Alfonso III, Toledo was ruled by the Asturian kings.
 However, Arabic sources do not confirm these campaigns, instead stating that Musa ibn Musa was killed in a failed attack on Guadalajara, and that Andalusi forces repeatedly defeated Asturian forces in the area of Alava from 862 to 866.